SheetJS/sheetjs/README.md

 ### Excel 2007+ Binary (XLSB, BIFF12)

 <details>
   <summary>(click to show)</summary>

-Introduced in parallel with XLSX, the XLSB filetype combines BIFF architecture with the content separation and ZIP container of XLSX.
+Introduced in parallel with XLSX, the XLSB format combines the BIFF architecture with the content separation and ZIP container of XLSX.
 For the most part nodes in an XLSX sub-file can be mapped to XLSB records in a corresponding sub-file.